ghsmith/SVSUtil/README.md

 # SVS Utilities

 These utility has only been tested with SVS files acquired on a Leica/Aperio GT450 scanner.
+If you try it on an SVS file created by another Leica/Aperio scanner model, and it doesn't work, let me know (geoffrey.smith@emory.edu) and I'll work on it!

 This is a Java project that builds with Maven (i.e., "mvn package").